textversionbig5sitemaphome

 Networking: city-to-city basis, NGO-initiated, cross-disciplinary, cross-sector, cross-regional

-Research: applied and strategic research, from data-base establishment to policy advocacy, comparative
+Research: applied and strategic research, from data-base establishment to policy proposals, comparative approach